okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 ## What Does Jenkins X Do?

 Jenkins X automates the installation, configuration, and upgrading of Jenkins and other apps (Helm, Skaffold, Nexus, among others) on Kubernetes.
 It automates CI/CD of your applications using Docker images, Helm charts, and pipelines.
-It uses [GitOps](https://www.weave.works/blog/gitops-operations-by-pull-request) to manage promotion between environments, and provides lots of feedback by commenting on pull requests as they hit staging and production.
+It uses [GitOps](https://www.weave.works/blog/gitops-operations-by-pull-request) to manage promotion between environments and provides lots of feedback by commenting on pull requests as they hit staging and production.

 ## Get Started with Jenkins X